 After many years of hard work and saving, it is crucial to take an appropriate approach with an aim of maximising your potential retirement income.

-Following the Pension Reforms announced in the 2014 budget, there are more options than ever for managing your workplace or personal pension.
+There are more options than ever for managing your workplace or personal pension.
 However, it can be tricky to navigate through the new landscape.

+Pensions are complex and what is right for you will depend on individual circumstances and needs.
 Our Private Banking and Advice Managers can help you put together a retirement plan that is in-line with your financial situation and your personal attitudes.

 Advised services are provided by Bank of Scotland plc or Lloyds Bank plc dependent upon the nature of the advice.
 Our recommendations will be based on our understanding of your personal circumstances and plans at the time that we provide you with advice.
 For Advised services, we will advise and make a recommendation for you after we have assessed your needs.
 We only offer selected products from a limited number of companies.